Isoparametric foliation and a problem of Besse on generalizations of Einstein condition: Ricci parallelism of OT-FKM type

-Suppose $M_2$ is Ricci parallel.
-Then we get $l-2m+4\leq 0$, which holds only in the case $(m_1, m_2)=(6, 1)$ in OT-FKM type.
-While in view of \cite{FKM}, the family with multiplicities $(6, 1)$ is congruent to that with multiplicities $(1, 6)$, and the focal submanifolds interchange.
-Thus the focal submanifold $M_2$ with $(m_1, m_2)=(6, 1)$ is congruent to $M_1$ with $(m_1, m_2)=(1, 6)$, which is not Ricci parallel as a direct result of (\ref{dim V}) in Subsection 4.2.
+While in view of \cite{FKM}, the families with multiplicities $(6, 1)$ and $(5, 2)$ are congruent to that with multiplicities $(1, 6)$ and $(2, 5)$ respectively, and the focal submanifolds interchange.
+Thus the focal submanifold $M_2$ with $(m_1, m_2)=(6, 1)$ and $(m_1, m_2)=(5, 2)$ are congruent to $M_1$ with $(m_1, m_2)=(1, 6)$ and $(2, 5)$ respectively, which are not Ricci parallel as a direct result of (\ref{dim V}) in Subsection 4.2.